 Have you ever wandered about Jesus's life and his teachings to his disciples and apostles?
 I personally have always felt there was far to much missing.
 There are a lot of unknowns in the bible, not only about Jesus but many of his disciples that fled after his death such as Thomas and Mary.
 Questions I've often thought: Who were these wise men from the east who visited the baby Jesus?
 What was the message they brought with their gifts of gold, myrrh and frankincense, which are still considered sacred spiritual items today used in meditation, ceremony, pujas among a myriad of spiritual paths?
 And what about the story of how they found baby Jesus and exactly where from the east did they travel from?
 Buddhist monks to this day are able to decipher through astrology and other ancient ways where and when a deceased Lama will be reborn and where.

-I've also pondered upon the words that Jesus spoke the night of the passover to his apostles, "All these things I have done, you can do and more".
+I've also pondered upon the words that Jesus spoke the night of Last Supper to his apostles, "All these things I have done, you can do and more".
 There's no denying that something is wondrously missing from all that has been told and all that is written in the bible.
 There is very little of Jesus's life from the ages of 12-30 years mentioned in the bible, and then after his return he only had three short years with his Apostles until the time of his death.
 Then of course there are the missing stories of Jesus's most dedicated and beloved disciple, Mary Magdalene, leaving out the importance of the sacred tie of the Divine Feminine.

 Eventually, according to the scrolls his life was threatened because of his discourse to the Sudras, and he left into the mountains where the great Buddha Satya-Muni came into the world, Gautamides.
 A place of worship of the one and only Brahma.
 The story continues in Notovitch's book where Jesus continued into the Himalayan mountains, where many have stated through channeling that Jesus communed and took initiation from the great Mahavatar Babaji and his father Joseph, then descended down back into the west where he preached the realization of supreme perfection that is accessible to all.